 What are the age requirements?
 Begins when a child is age 5 and is enrolled in kindergarten as of January 1 of the current year (Cloverbuds; please read more information about cloverbud involvement below table).
 Membership to the 4-H club program begins when a child is at least age 8 and enrolled in 3rd grade as of January 1 of the current year.
 Any youth age 9 or above is eligible for project membership, regardless of grade level.
 Ohio 4-H membership ends December 31 of the year in which an individual attains the age of 19.
 Membership begins when an eligible individual is enrolled in a club or group that is under the direction of a trained advisor and within the scope of Ohio State University Extension.

-In 2018-2019, we had 31 traditional 4-H clubs in Trumbull County!
+In 2019-2020, we had 31 traditional 4-H clubs in Trumbull County!
 Not sure which one to join?
 The Trumbull 4-H Program Guide will help explain specific Trumbull 4-H events and requirements.
 The Ohio 4-H Family Guide & Project Central links will show you what 4-H projects are currently supported in Ohio.
 The 2020 Family Guide is available, but the new 2021 will be coming out later this fall (November)!
 Project Central allows you to browse project books based on interest/keywords to see which may be the best fit!

 4-H Clubs generally meet once to twice a month at various locations.
 You can view the club list to see where the clubs met this past year and what projects they currently support!